 Good communication is essential to a well-run troop.
 It's a great idea to discuss how troop communications will be handled.
-Does everyone need to be in a special troop Facebook or Band group, an email group, etc. Will you make phone calls to remind your families or send a text?
+Not everyone has Facebook.
+Would "Band" or a similar communication platform be better?
+Will you make phone calls to remind your families or send a text?
 Be sure to include response expectations in this conversation.
 A good idea is to always provide a deadline for communication responses.
 Do you have a parent who will be the designated communications person?